Police search for man after 3 bodies found in California

 The three men - Perris residents Jaime Covarrubias Espindola, 50; Jose Maria Aguilar-Espejel, 38 and Rodrigo Aguilar-Espejel, 28 - were killed at the same time.
 Their bodies were found Monday in the grass at the Perris Valley Cemetery east of Los Angeles.

-Sheriff Chad Bianco said at a news conference said there is a felony warrant out for the arrest of Jose Luis Torres Garcia, 33, with $3 million bail.
+Sheriff Chad Bianco said at a news conferencethere is a felony warrant out for the arrest of Jose Luis Torres Garcia, 33, with $3 million bail.
 Bianco did not say how the men were killed.

 “We do not know his motive,” Bianco said.